Kv-na/BbbExporter/README.md

 - Extracts SVG presentation data from a given BigBlueButton URL.
 - Adjusts the SVG content to be viewable independently.
-- Saves the presentation as an HTML file for easy sharing and offline access.
+- Saves the presentation as an HTML and PDF file for easy sharing and offline access.

 ---